-The target architecture for TAPI is provided in [ONF TR-547].
+The target architecture for TAPI is provided in [LF TR-547].
 The figure below is a copy of the figure provided in that document.

 This document focuses on the autonomous flow of information via TAPI from SDN-C to OSS/SDTN and from SDTN to OSS.